 How we react to death is undeniably hinged to our ideology or, what we believe happens to us when we die.
 Is death the end or simply a door we pass through to a better life?
 Is it death itself that’s disturbing or is it how we die that bothers us, or is it both?
 I’ll suggest the obvious and say that all these questions are highly subjective and therefore just about any answer is possible.
 The common denominator for all of us is that everyone will face it.
 As one sage once quipped; “The statistics on death are quite impressive, one out of one die.”

 Let me circle back around to the cemetery.
 I believe the cemetery to be a very stark reminder and symbol of our mortality.
 There is no escape.
 We will all face death and it won’t matter how influential or rich you are.
 It won’t matter how many friends you’ve got.
 Death is the one thing that’s inescapable.
-The cemetery is that “in your face” reminder of death but the bottom line is, it’s coming.
+The cemetery is that “in your face” reminder of death but, the bottom line is, it’s coming.
 The cemetery stands as that reminder.
+It waits.

-So you might be wondering just what the point of this blog is if it’s so subjective that there are no conclusive answers?
+So, you might be wondering just what the point of this blog is if it’s so subjective that there are no conclusive answers?
 I would like to say that I have the answers to life’s questions but I can’t.
 My experience allows me to feel comfortable with death’s door and to view cemeteries, not as places of ghosts and evil spirits, but as places of eternal rest and peace and a gateway to a glorious eternal life.

 There are people that feel at peace in cemeteries and visit them often.
 Some people visit cemeteries where they know no one at all.
 They just enjoy being there.
 It gives them a better appreciation for life, reminding them that “life is short” and to take advantage of the gifts you’ve been given.
-Think of all the most powerful or inspirational people in past history from Julius Caesar to Albert Einstein and they’ve all died.
+Think of all the most powerful or inspirational people in past history from Julius Caesar to Albert Einstein and, they’ve all died.
 Cemeteries seem to remind us of life being short.

 Next time you pass a cemetery, think of all the stories that were lost with the people that are there.
 They alone know the secrets, the hopes and dreams that were fulfilled, surpassed or never reached.
 Even though the people are lost to us now, the memories can endure until we see them again.
 Well there you go.
 I gave myself away.